Januzao/Januzao/README.md

 Dormitory management system designed to simplify student accommodation workflows and administration.

 ### JourneyPL
-Travel and route-planning application focused on exploring Poland.
+Travel and route-planning game focused on exploring Lodz University of Technology.

 ### Chess Game
 Logic-based chess implementation with core game mechanics and move validation.